narainkarthikv/narainkarthikv/README.md

 - 🦊 My spirit animal is a fox: clever, curious, and always up for a challenge!
 - 🧑‍🍳 I can cook a mean bowl of ramen (with a side of code, of course).
-- 🎧 My playlists are as eclectic as my projects — from synthwave to lo-fi.
 - 🏆 I believe in learning by doing, failing fast, and sharing what I learn.

 ---